EnviroDIY/ModularSensors/README.md

 #### <a name="AM2315"></a>[AOSong AM2315](www.aosong.com/asp_bin/Products/en/AM2315.pdf) Encased I2C Temperature/Humidity Sensor

 Because this is an I2C sensor, the only input needed is the power pin.
 You must have the [Adafruit AM2315 library](https://github.com/adafruit/Adafruit_AM2315) installed to use this sensor.
+Because this sensor can have only one I2C address, it is only possible to connect one of these sensors to your system.

 The main constuctor for the sensor object is: